 Danica Patrick was the fastest car on the track Friday.
 She won the pole.
 And for that she gets to start Saturday's season-opening Nationwide Series race as the lead car.
 It's the first time since Shawna Robinson in 1994 that a female driver has been the top qualifier in a NASCAR event.
-Read the rest of this entry »
+FULL POST

 For broadcasters across the globe, this is Royal Wedding week - but the love hasn't spread to Spain.
 And another night of histrionics from Jose Mourinho can't hide the fact that his Real Madrid side are simply not as good as Barcelona.

 Regular Mourinho watchers are used to seeing him hog the limelight.
 It's a managerial tactic, alleviating the pressure on his team, and is part of the reason why he's won cabinet-bursting numbers of trophies in Portugal, England and Italy.
-Read the rest of this entry »
+FULL POST